getporter/porter/docs/content/author-bundles.md

 ```

 * `name`: The name of the parameter.
-* `type`: The data type of the parameter: string, integer, number, boolean.
+* `type`: The data type of the parameter: string, integer, number, boolean or file.
+* `default`: (Optional) The default value for the parameter, which will be used if not supplied elsewhere.
-* `env`: The name for the destination environment variable in the bundle.
+* `env`: (Optional) The name for the destination environment variable in the bundle.
 Defaults to the name of the parameter in upper case, if path is not specified.
-* `path`: The destination file path in the bundle.
+* `path`: (Optional) The destination file path in the bundle.
-* `sensitive`: Optional.
-Designate this parameter's value as sensitive, for masking in console output.
+* `sensitive`: (Optional) Designate this parameter's value as sensitive, for masking in console output.
+* `applyTo`: (Optional) Designate which actions this parameter is applicable.
+When not supplied, it is assumed the parameter applies to all actions.

 ## Outputs